These Are The Only Near-Perfect Thriller Movies According To Metacritic

 This Hitchcock movie is another unusual murder mystery.
 Here, the mystery has nothing to do with the identity of the murderer — there's only ever one suspect.
 Rather, the mystery of "Rear Window" involves whether or not the murder took place at all, and if it did, can it be proven?
 Even then, that mystery isn't the thing that makes "Rear Window" one of the greatest thrillers ever.
 Its suspense comes from the fact that the main character, Jimmy Stewart's adventurous photographer L. B. Jefferies, spends the entire movie in a wheelchair with a broken leg, piecing the clues together while voyeuristically spying on his neighbors and sending his caretaker and girlfriend out to do the dirty work.

 Movies often ask you to identify with the protagonist.
 Few movies, however, have the brazen audacity to literally place the protagonist in the audience's position of helpless observer, watching events unfold through a camera lens while unable to change what happens.
-In this, "Rear Window" is both a commentary on and a celebration of the movies themselves — and the ultimate suspense thriller.
+In this, it's both a commentary on and a celebration of the movies themselves — and the ultimate suspense thriller.
+And if you were left confused by the ending of "Rear Window," here's a detailed explainer breaking it all down.